 - Ensuring the regulation prevents rollovers or renewals of loans that allow lenders to continue charging 25% interest month after month.

-Update: In 2017, HB 353 failed a vote in the House before Crossover Day.
-On the final day of the Session, the language allowing for multi-month and more costly title pawn transactions was amended onto Senate Bill 191, an unrelated bill regarding petroleum pipelines.
-For the second year in a row, in the final hours of Sine Die, we successfully defeated this harmful amendment and the efforts of the title pawn industry to re-define our usury laws.
-Georgia Watch continued to monitor legislature that weakened usury limits in the 2018 Legislative Session, and we intervened when needed to preserve our existing usury caps.
+Past Georgia Legislation: Introduced in 2017, House Bill 353 would have allowed these lenders to make long-term loans for up to 24 months (current title pawns are limited to a 30-day transaction).
+HB 353 neglected to address the primary reason that title pawn loans are so dangerous, namely, very high interest and fees, and the risk of the forfeiture of a car.
+HB 353 failed a vote in the House before Crossover Day.
+On the final day of the 2017 Legislative Session, the language allowing for multi-month and more costly title pawn transactions was amended onto Senate Bill 191, an unrelated bill regarding petroleum pipelines.
+For second year in a row, in the final hours of Sine Die, Georgia Watch successfully defeated this harmful amendment and the efforts of the title pawn industry to re-define our usury laws.
+We continued to monitor legislature that weakened usury limits in the 2018 Legislative Session, and we intervened when needed to preserve our existing usury caps.